THUBA-DAO/-Deprecated-THUBA-Labs.github.io/README.md

 ### config rem according to the 4th part of [this blog](https://www.cnblogs.com/siem/p/13026339.html)

+If you want to deploy to github.io as well as thublockchain.org, you can run:

+### npm run deploy

+then set the custom domain in [this url](https://github.com/THUBA-Labs/THUBA-Labs.github.io/settings/pages) to `thublockchain.org`

 In the project directory, you can run:

 ### `yarn start`